KOBIC-KBDS/KOBIC_fastq_load.py/README.md

 #### 2. Test Data Preparation

-**test_1_2 data is included in the repository.** For additional test data, copy from the KOBIC server:
+**test_1_2 data is included in the repository.** For additional test data, copy from the DDBJ SC server:

 ```bash
 # Copy additional test data (for KOBIC users only)